PrefectHQ/prefect/docs/concepts/task-runners.md

     Currently, if the concurrency limit is set to 0 for a tag, any attempt to run a task with that tag will be aborted instead of delayed.

+### Execution behavior

+Task tag limits are checked whenever a task run attempts to enter a [`Running` state](/concepts/states.md).

+If there are no concurrency slots available for any one of your task's tags, the transition to a `Running` state will be delayed and the client is instructed to try entering a `Running` state again in 30 seconds.

 !!! warning Concurrency limits in subflows

     Using concurrency limits on task runs in subflows can cause deadlocks.
 As a best practice, configure your tags and concurrency limits to avoid setting limits on task runs in subflows.

-### Execution behavior

-Task tag limits are checked whenever a task run attempts to enter a [`Running` state](/concepts/states.md).

-If there are no concurrency slots available for any one of your task's tags, the task run will instead enter a `Queued` state.
-The same Python process that is attempting to run the task will then attempt to re-enter a `Running` state every 30 seconds (this value is configurable via `config.cloud.queue_interval`).

-Additionally, if that process ever fails, Prefect will create a new runner every 10 minutes, which will then attempt to rerun your task on the specified queue interval.
-This process will repeat until all requested concurrency slots become available.

 ### Configuring concurrency limits